Lombiq/Orchard-Azure-Application-Insights/Readme.md

 All the collected data will be available in the Azure Portal as usual.
 Some custom properties will be added to all suitable telemetry with the `"OrchardCore."` prefix.

+### Profiling

+Support for [Application Insights Profiler for ASP.NET Core](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore) is built in.
+This means that you can just launch the [Application Insights Profiler](https://learn.microsoft.com/en-us/azure/azure-monitor/optimization-insights/code-optimizations-profiler-overview) from the Azure Portal if you'd like to profile the app.

 ## UI testing

 The [`Lombiq.Hosting.Azure.ApplicationInsights.Tests.UI` project](Lombiq.Hosting.Azure.ApplicationInsights.Tests.UI/Readme.md) contains UI test extension methods that you can call from your own test project.
 Check it out for details.